PinkCode15/Patricia-Client-Package/README.md

 ## Contributions

    Open to contributions from anyone, PR's can be made and would be accepted.
-Thanks
+Thanks and good luck